CAS Placement Examinations

 III.
-Placement exams in the following languages are only offered in person, not online, and are one hour long:
+The placement exam in the following language is only offered in person, not online, and is one hour long:

 ● Tagalog (Filipino) (departmental exam)

-Depending on your score, these in person paper exams place you into the proper level of study or automatically exempt you from the College’s foreign language requirement.
+Depending on your score, this in person paper exam places you into the proper level of study or automatically exempts you from the College’s foreign language requirement.